manish-chet/Data-Engineering-Works/docs/DataEngineering/DataEngineering.md

 # Data Engineering Wiki

-Welcome to the **Data Engineering Wiki** – a knowledge base built to help you understand the core concepts, lifecycle, and practical evolution of data engineering in modern data-driven systems.
+Welcome to the **Data Engineering Wiki** – a knowledge base built on book named **Fundamentals of DataEngineering** to help you understand the core concepts, lifecycle, and practical evolution of data engineering in modern data-driven systems.

 ---